ncatlab/nlab-content/pages/0/1/5/7/7510/content.md

 We simply define the dependent function $\mathrm{compelim}$ to be happly, which is inductively defined on [[identity types]].
 \end{proof}

-The next is the typal computation rule for the introduction rule of function types.
+The next is the typal congruence rule for the introduction rule of function types.
 However, unlike the case for the other two rules, one needs dependent function extensionality.

 \begin{theorem}
 Assuming dependent function extensionality, given a type $A$ and a type family $x:A \vdash B(x)$, families of elements $x:A \vdash b(x):B(x)$ and $x:A \vdash b'(x):B(x)$, and families of [[identifications]] $x:A \vdash p(x):b(x) =_{B(x)} b'(x)$, there is an identification